 A personal loan can be used for any purpose.
 There are no bindings in the case of personal loans.
 However, car loans are particularly available for car purchases.
 To have a better understanding, you can check the pros and cons of both the products.

-The EMI (Equated Monthly Installments) that you will pay will depend on of a few key factors.
-These are:
+The Equated Monthly Installments (EMIs) that you will pay will depend on a few key factors.

 The higher the loan amount, the higher your EMI will be.
 Similarly, the shorter the loan tenure the higher the EMI.
 To find the best compromise between an affordable EMI and duration you should check out our car loan EMI calculator.